RPasquale/dspy-code/README.md

 Interactive Session

 - Start a REPL to pick workspace/logs and run tasks:
-  - `uv run dspy-agent start --workspace /path/to/repo --ollama --model deepseek-coder:1.3b`
+  - `uv run dspy-code start --workspace /path/to/repo --ollama --model deepseek-coder:1.3b`
 - Inside the REPL:
   - You can type natural instructions; the agent will choose the best tools and arguments.
   - `cd <PATH>`: change workspace